GraphQL Migrations operates on business models defined in your schema: These are GraphQL types decorated with a

 This annotation is not supported by Graphback CRUD.
 When using custom name in database we need to map it directly inside resolver or db layer.

 @index annotation can be used to create an index on a specific field.
-This annotation takes
+This annotation optionally takes the following arguments

 The above model will result in the following indexes being created